Talend/vault-sidecar-injector/README.md

 >
 > A Kubernetes proposal tries to address those points: <https://github.com/kubernetes/enhancements/blob/master/keps/sig-apps/sidecarcontainers.md>, <https://github.com/kubernetes/enhancements/issues/753>.
 Implementation of the proposal has started and may be released in Kubernetes 1.17 (in Alpha stage).
 >
-> In the meantime however, `Talend Vault Sidecar Injector` implements specific sidecar and signaling mechanism to properly stop all injected containers on job termination.
+> In the meantime however, `Vault Sidecar Injector` implements specific sidecar and signaling mechanism to properly stop all injected containers on job termination.

 ## Introduction

 This chart is intended to be deployed in a "system" namespace and only once as it handles all injection requests from any pods deployed in any namespaces. **It *shall not* be deployed in every namespaces**.

->**Note**: it is possible to deploy an instance in a given namespace **and to restrict injection to this same namespace** if necessary, **in particular in a dev environment where each team wants its own instance of `Talend Vault Sidecar Injector` for testing purpose** with its dedicated configuration (including a dedicated Vault server).
+>**Note**: it is possible to deploy an instance in a given namespace **and to restrict injection to this same namespace** if necessary, **in particular in a dev environment where each team wants its own instance of `Vault Sidecar Injector` for testing purpose** with its dedicated configuration (including a dedicated Vault server).
 Refer to section [Installing the chart in a dev environment](#Installing-the-chart-in-a-dev-environment) below.

 ## Prerequisites